 A harmonised approach to address street-based anti-social behaviour is proposed for Bournemouth, Christchurch and Poole to improve community safety.

-Following the successful approach of support and enforcement to tackle issues in Bournemouth and Boscombe town centres through a Community Safety Accredited Scheme (CSAS) working in partnership with the rough sleeper outreach team, community safety officers are to be introduced to Poole town centre later this month.
+Following the successful approach of support and enforcement to tackle issues in Bournemouth and Boscombe town centres through a Community Safety Accredited Scheme (CSAS) working in partnership with the rough sleeper outreach team, community safety officers are to be introduced to Poole town centre.

 “We’ve seen from the operation of CSAS in Bournemouth town centre that this approach is effective at addressing harmful behaviours of a few individuals through the combination of support and enforcement.
 We want to ensure vulnerable people on the street are accessing the support they need and only if an individual is persistently causing anti-social behaviour will enforcement be used.”